Mawiyya: Details of the revolt

-It was in the spring of 378 CE that Mavia launched the massive revolt against the central government, often compared to that launched by Zenobia a century earlier.
+It was in the spring of 378 AD that Mawiyya launched the massive revolt against the central government, often compared to that launched by Zenobia a century earlier.
 Her forces, which she often led personally, swept into Arabia and Palestine and reached the edges of Egypt, defeating the armies of Rome many times.
 Because she and the Tanukhids had left Aleppo to use the desert as their base, the Romans were left without a standing target upon which to inflict retribution.
-Mavia's highly mobile units, using classic guerilla warfare tactics, conducted numerous raids and frustrated Roman attempts to subdue the revolt.
+Mawiyya's highly mobile units, using classic guerilla warfare tactics, conducted numerous raids and frustrated Roman attempts to subdue the revolt.

-Mavia and her forces proved themselves to be superior to Roman forces in open battle as well.
+Mawiyya and her forces proved themselves to be superior to Roman forces in open battle as well.
 A century of having fought alongside Roman forces meant that they were familiar with Roman tactics and easily defeated the forces of the Roman governor over Palestine and Phoenicia, the first to be sent in to crush the revolt.
-She gained favour among townspeople in the region, sympathetic to her cause as well, and it seemed as though the whole Roman East would break away to be ruled by Mavia and her Arabs.
+She gained favour among townspeople in the region, sympathetic to her cause as well, and it seemed as though the whole Roman East would break away to be ruled by Mawiyya and her Arabs.

-A second force, led by the Roman military commander of the East himself, was sent out to meet Mavia's forces in open battle.
-Her forces, using a mixture of Roman and native fighting tactics, often employed highly mobile lancers with devastating effect.
+A second force, led by the Roman military commander of the East himself, was sent out to meet Mawiyya's forces in open battle.
+A strong field tactician, Mawiyya personally led her forces, using a mixture of Roman and native fighting tactics, employing highly mobile cavalry carrying long lancers with devastating effect.
 The Romans were defeated, and unlike in their war against Zenobia, had few native allies to call upon, as one of their most valuable regional ally, the Tanukh, was the very group fighting them.
 Valens had no choice but to sue for peace.